sleepygoofy/xrtamath-cheat-and-inspect-cheat/README.md

 # xrtamath-cheat-and-inspect-cheat
-xtramath cheat and inspect on school computers
+xtramath cheat and inspect on school computers and zearn cheat
-I will let you know when these hack are patched
+I will let you know when these hacks are patched